 Instead of using paper towels and napkins, buy cloth ones and wash them!
 You can also use old T-shirts for this too!

 66. Have a frugal or “No Spend” week

 Plan a no spend week once a month.
 Find free activities for you and your family.
-Use meal planning to stock up on food and set a date where you and your family will not spend a penny!
-(Except your mortgage and bills, of course!)
+Use meal planning to stock up on food and set a date when you and your family will not spend a penny!
+(Except for your mortgage and bills, of course!)

 67. Use YouTube to save on house and car repair

 You can learn to change your own oil or fix a dent in your wall.
 You may want to leave the BIG stuff to a professional, but little fixes can become your new DIY!

 These lights are energy savers and last longer.
 Such a quick, simple trick!

 69. Use the cash envelope system for budgeting